Chevalier (2022 film): Plot

 In the late 1770s Mozart visits Paris.
 (Note: Mozart, aged 22, and Joseph Bologne, aged 33, both resided from 5 July to 11 September with Baron von Grimm at 5 rue de la Chaussée-d'Antin, but there is no record that Mozart and Bologne met.
 The Chevalier, later dubbed "The Black Mozart", was a well-known composer by then.)
 He is performing on stage when a man who introduces himself as Joseph Bologne requests to accompany his performance of Violin Concerto No. 5.
 Initially, both Mozart and the audience underestimate Joseph, but once he impresses them with his performance, the two musicians perform battling cadenza pieces, ending in a triumph for Joseph.

 Joseph is born in Guadeloupe to Georges de Bologne, a white French slaveowner, and Nanon, a young enslaved woman of African descent, on Bologne's plantation.
 As a child, Joseph is taken to a boarding school in Paris after his father notices his skills in music, dancing, and fencing.
 Joseph is harassed, bullied, and mistreated by many of his white peers and white teachers but excels at his studies in violin playing and composition.
 At the royal court, Marie Antoinette is impressed after seeing him win a fencing contest, and she grants him the title "Chevalier" (French for "knight") de Saint-Georges.
-Saint-Georges becomes a favored companion of the Queen and is a popular member of the court.
+Saint-Georges becomes a favoured companion of the Queen and is a popular member of the court.
 Saint-Georges also attracts the attention of many female suitors, particularly Marie-Madeleine Guimard, but he falls in love with Marie-Joséphine.

 Saint-Georges seeks to become the director of the Paris Opera, but the committee in charge favors a rival, Christoph Willibald Gluck.
 He goes to Marie-Joséphine's cousin, Stéphanie Félicité, comtesse de Genlis, who agrees to produce an opera he has written to demonstrate his talent.
 Marie-Joséphine agrees to be the lead singer of his opera, even though her husband, Marc-René de Montalembert, refuses to allow her to perform.
 She leads the opera anyway and begins an affair with Saint-Georges.